 This type of podcast requires a high level of comfort and familiarity between the hosts.
 If the hosts don’t know each other well or don’t get along, the audience will be able to tell.
 Because you can’t script a conversation — or at least, you shouldn’t — this format is best for hosts who can improvise on the spot.

 The conversational podcast may present unique technical challenges.
-For example, if the hosts reside in separate cities, they’ll need special software to record the voice tracks independently and then splice them together.
+For example, if the hosts reside in separate cities, they’ll need special podcast recording software to record the voice tracks independently and then splice them together.

 In the monologue style of podcast, a single host speaks for the entirety of each episode.
 These podcasts are usually hosted by someone who is an expert in a given field.
 Audience members tune in to learn about a specific topic or get an informed opinion on recent events.